College Fee Waivers: Complete Guide to Saving Thousands

 - The counselor verifies the request electronically

-ApplyTexas Fee waivers Process
+ApplyTexas Fee Waiver Process

 - Students complete the admissions application